[ Aug.2016 ] This summer, my mum came to stay with us in Europe to avoid the unbearable heat in Japan.

 The breakfast was very good, too, especially the strawberry milkshake.

 I felt that the staff training was very thorough in this hotel.

-In another word, it does not sound very nice, but I felt that they did their work properly as they were taught, rather than their own natural kindness.
+In other words, although it does not sound very nice, I felt that they did their work properly as they were well trained, rather than through their own natural kindness.